History

 During the 2008-2009 school year, the editorial staff consisted of Karin Fleming, Jenna Scatena, Carly Willsie, Jake Forney, Harrison Flatau, Josh Elmer, Jennifer Konerman, Bryan Cipolla and Drea Kasianchuk and new advisor Jeff Cohen.
 Under this staff, Buzzsaw celebrated its tenth anniversary and released a massive commemorative issue in May of 2009.

 Buzzsaw likes to think it has a distinctive style that is “strictly Buzzsaw.”
-If you read through the the archives and articles on this site, hopefully you’ll get the idea of what being “Buzzsaw” is and why we are doing it.
+If you read through the archives and articles on this site, hopefully you’ll get the idea of what being “Buzzsaw” is and why we are doing it.
 But as the editors have changed over time, Buzzsaw has, too.
 This magazine is an ever-evolving entity – a process rather than a product, you could say.
-If you want to know more about Buzzsaw, please e-mail us at buzzsawmag@gmail.com.
+If you want to know more about Buzzsaw, please e-mail us at [email protected].
 We are always in search of story ideas, writers, photographers, graphic designers, lay-out staff, copy editors, malcontents and ne’re-do-wells.
 Criticism and suggestion are also always welcome.